Financial-Times/o-colors/README.md

 #### Tint palette colors

 `oColorsGetTint` will return a tinted palette color based on a specified brightness.
 The function takes the name of a palette color and a brightness value between 0-100.
+Higher numbers are brighter, with the exception of when `black` is tinted, where higher numbers are darker.

 Usage: